How Grid Works in Postcards

 Important: On mobile, the layout typically becomes vertical - items will stack one below the other, with the first item always on top.

-Padding, margins, and borders
+Padding, margins, borders and opacity

 You can adjust the padding and margin of the entire Grid just like any other element in Postcards.
 Select the Grid itself (not an individual item), then use the right panel to control spacing around and inside the grid.